matthold86/hello_cdk/README.md

 ## AWS CodeWhisperer

 AWS CodeWhisperer is a valuable tool especially for deploying cdk stacks.
-The LLM was trained code internal to Amazon so the suggestions for writing code compatible with AWS Services is usually helpful and accurate.
+The LLM is trained on code internal to Amazon so the suggestions for writing code compatible with AWS Services is usually helpful and accurate.
 One particularly helpful area is navigating the IAM Users and Roles.
 Provided a general description of what the User needs to be able to accomplish on AWS, CodeWhisperer will respond with the appropriate permission policies required for the User.
-This expedited deployment while ensuring AWS security best practices.
+This collaboration with CodeWhisperer expedites deployment while ensuring AWS security best practices are followed.